python-rapidjson/python-rapidjson/docs/quickstart.rst

   ``UTF-8``.

-``cls`` argument to ``loads()`` and ``dumps()`` ``json.dumps()`` accepts a ``cls`` parameter that allows to specify custom encoder/decoder class.
-If you must use that approach, the following snippet shows a reasonably simple way to do that:
+``cls`` argument to ``loads()`` and ``dumps()``
+  The ``json`` top level functions accept a ``cls`` parameter that allows to specify custom encoder/decoder class.
+If you must use that approach, that is you have to use the standard ``json`` top level functions but want to use ``RapidJSON`` functionalities, the following snippet shows a reasonably simple way to do that:

   .. doctest::